patzm/plex-music-rating-sync/README.md

 Start the synchronization:
 `./sync_ratings.py --server <server_name> --username <my@email.com|user_name>`
 Using the `--dry` flag in combination with `--log DEBUG` is recommended to see what changes will be made.

+## Experimental result caching
+* To enable this experimental feature comment out the full sync configuration in config.ini as illustrated below `#full = True			#force sync_ratings to always perform a full syncronization`

 ## Current issues
 * the [PlexAPI](https://pypi.org/project/PlexAPI/) seems to be only working for the administrator of the PMS.